+SPEAK (Speaker): Connects to the speaker

-SPEAK (Speaker, Orange): Connects to the speaker on the chassis front panel.
+Connects to the speaker on the chassis front panel.
 The system reports system startup status by issuing a beep code.
 One single short beep will be heard if no problem is detected at system startup.

-- HD (Hard Drive Activity LED, Blue):
+• HD (Hard Drive Activity LED):

 Connects to the hard drive activity LED on the chassis front panel.
 The LED is on when the hard drive is reading or writing data.

-- RES (Reset Switch, Green):
+RES (Reset Switch): Connects to the reset

 Connects to the reset switch on the chassis front panel.
 Press the reset switch to restart the computer if the computer freezes and fails to perform a normal restart.

-- CI (Chassis Intrusion Header, Gray):

-Connects to the chassis intrusion switch/sensor on the chassis that can detect if the chassis cover has been removed.
-This function requires a chassis with a chassis intrusion switch/sensor.
+- CI (Chassis Intrusion Header): Connects to the chassis intrusion switch/sensor on the chassis that can detect if the chassis cover has been removed.
+This function requires a chassis with a chassis intrusion switch/sensor. - NC: No connection.

-- NC (Orange): No Connection.